Skip to main content

 • Check the box for Enable Attendee Verification

-Only one mapping per registration site
+Only one mapping per registration site [for external databases]

 You can have multiple contact mapping setups within an event (each connected to its own CRM).
 However, you can only add one sign-in page (and therefore one mapping setup) to each interactive registration site.

 In this scenario (multiple CRM mappings in the same event), you should only map an external field to External ID once.
 You can create a custom contact field for the second and subsequent CRM IDs.
+See more information about how External ID can be added to your registration site.

 • When Enable Attendee Verification is enabled, Enable Email Verification is enabled by default (the checkbox cannot be turned off).
 This is what requires the emailed passcode before an attendee can log in.